mauriora/Keyword-Feedback-Solution/README.md

 # Introduction
-The extensions in this solution allow the user to enter a keyword, e.g. "How do you feel today?".
-By using keywords, users can re-use terms entered previously.
+This SharePoint extension or webpart enables a user to enter a keyword, e.g. "How do you feel today?".
+By using keywords, users can re-use terms entered previously by anyone.
 The keyword is stored in a minimalistic list with keywords enabled.

 ## Description
 The label is the displayname of the "Enterprise Keyword" colummn.
 The hint text is the description.
 To chnage those: